RockefellerArchiveCenter/bits_and_bytes/_posts/2012-10-23-what-is-qaqc.md

 ![Lucy and Ethel performing "QC" on chocolates at a candy factory.
 (I Love Lucy, 1952)](/wp-content/uploads/2012/10/I-Love-Lucy-Chocolate-Factory-scene3.jpg)

   <p class="wp-caption-text">
-    Lucy and Ethel performing “QC” on chocolates at a candy factory.
+    Lucy and Ethel performing "QC" on chocolates at a candy factory.
 (I Love Lucy, 1952)
   </p>

 [Quality Assurance](http://en.wikipedia.org/wiki/Quality_assurance), referred to commonly as "QA" is a process implemented to verify that that the systems you have in place are producing a quality product.